 Training tip for this section: This section doesn't really require special training.
 Just make sure some of your training is on the road.

 So at about 36.5 miles, or approximately 7 miles after Half Pipe, you'll cross a little bridge and come upon a water stop at the Mount Elbert trailhead (yes, you are at the base of Colorado's highest peak).
-This water drop was introduced at the 2011 race.
-I'm pretty sure it offered water and Heed.
+This water stop was introduced at the 2011 race and it truly just has water.
 It might be a good idea to top off your fluid.
 You have about 2.5 miles until Twin Lakes, when the race *really* begins (yeah, everything up until Twin Lakes is just an easy warm-up).

 Training tip for this section: Practice your downhill trail running on the longest drop you can find.